 Demand Abolition is committed to eradicating the illegal commercial sex industry in the US by combating demand for purchased sex and increasing accountability for buyers.
 We embrace a multisector approach, working closely with an active network of survivor leaders, criminal justice professionals, practitioners, researchers, policymakers, corporate leaders, philanthropists, media, and others.
 Learn more about the various components of our work below.

 Survivor leaders strongly endorse buyer accountability strategies as an essential part of a victim-centered approach to combating sex trafficking.
-Demand Abolition’s and CEASE Network’s policies and tactics are informed by our advisory board of survivor leaders.
+Demand Abolition’s policies and tactics are informed by our advisory board of survivor leaders.
 These women have a unique and intrinsically necessary perspective on how to eradicate demand for paid sex while reducing the harm to victims or survivors.

 Rooted in Local Practice

 Our CEASE Network (Cities Empowered Against Sexual Exploitation), a four-year multisector initiative in 12 cities, demonstrated that tactics to reduce demand and hold buyers accountable can be effective, scalable, and efficient.
 CEASE Network members catalyzed action in their communities, tested what worked, and spread best practices across the country.
 CEASE cities continue to collaborate informally and share lessons learned to halt sexual exploitation.

 Spurring Policy Change

 Policy change is necessary on local, state, and federal levels to fully address the exploitation caused by sex trafficking and prostitution.
 We educate policymakers and partner with advocates to push forward innovative legislation to address demand for paid sex and end impunity for sex buyers.